 Conclusions

+This research is framed around the desire to extend the prior research in two separate regards.
+The first is to extend the energy-resolution versus temperature research into larger detector volumes up to 180 cm3.
+The second area where this research has expanded on the prior research is with the introduction of a new mechanical cooling design that may lead to lower mass HPGe spectrometers.
+Due to the moving parts within a split Stirling cryocooler [65], an additional component of noise (and associated energy resolution degradation) is introduced into the system.
+The noise is different than that investigated in previous Stirling cooler designs.

-This research placed particular emphasis on the energy resolution of each detector in contrast to a study of temperature dependence of various solid-state effects.
+This research placed particular emphasis on measurements of the energy resolution of each detector in contrast to prior studies of temperature dependence of various solid-state effects including IV response curves.
 Accordingly, all measurements were conducted at relatively high bias voltages and have been presented in terms of observed energy resolution as a function of temperature.
 Consistent with prior research, good spectroscopic performance of large coaxial high purity germanium detectors at elevated temperatures has been demonstrated.
 Furthermore, each detector demonstrated the feasibility of operating with good resolution up to at least 130ºK.

-This research was able to demonstrate that the detector noise contributions can be separated into two primary categories.
-Detector noise become dominant as the detector temperature was increased beyond 130ºK.
-These are charge trapping effects and internally generated detector leakage current.
-The detector leakage current includes diffusion current, injected currents, photon-generated currents, breakdown currents, and thermally generated currents within the depletion region.
-All of which contribute to the overall degradation of the system energy resolution as the temperature of the system was increased.
+Detector noise is shown to be significant as the detector temperature is increased beyond 130ºK.
+This noise contributions include charge trapping effects and internally generated detector leakage current, each of which contribute to the overall degradation of the system energy resolution as the temperature of the system is increased.

-An additional source of noise needs to be considered in mechanically cooled detector systems.
-This noise contribution is cooler generated microphonics and tends to be dominant noise source at temperatures below 130ºK.
+An additional source of noise in mechanically cooled detector systems has also been considered as a part of this research.
+This noise contribution is from cooler generated microphonics which tends to be the dominant noise source that degrades energy resolution at temperatures below 130ºK.
 By measuring the energy resolution of the detector assemblies with the cooler enabled and then again immediately with the cooler disabled, this research was successful at quantifying precisely how the energy resolution is affected by the microphonic noise created by the cryocooler.
-This has been reported in Tables A.5 and A.6.
+This has been reported in the appendix of this dissertation.
 It can be clearly observed that the microphonic induced energy resolution degradation is most prevalent at the lower operating temperatures, and its relative contribution becomes insignificant at higher temperatures.
 This is a result of the percentage of max capacity at which the cooler is required to work in order to maintain the detector temperature.
 In each case, the energy resolution for the system was shown to degrade as the drive voltage of the cryocooler increases.
+Drive voltage also comes into play when considering the cool down time of the detector.
+Typical LN2 detectors will cool down sufficiently within 2-6 hours of filling [84].
+The cool down time as shown in this research ranges from 45 minutes on the smallest detector to six hours on the largest detector.